SamG101-Developer/SPP-Primer-2/Writerside/topics/2-8-Tokens.md

 `%%=`
 : - Define a modulo assignment operation.

+### Residual Operators

+`?`
+: - Propagate an error to the caller for a residual type in a function.

 `??`
 : - Define a null coalescing operation.

+### Other Operators

 `,`
 : - Separate items in a list of values.

+`:`
+: - Define a type annotation
+: - Define a generic type constraint.

+`_`
+: - Skip single values in a destructure operation.
+: - Skip single parameters in a function call, creating a partial function application.

+`..`
+: - Define a variadic parameter in a function signature (last parameter).
+: - Define a variadic generic type parameter (last generic type parameter).
+: - Tuple unpacking (tuple into multiple arguments).
+: - Binary or function folding operation.
+: - Bind multiple elements from a tuple into a new tuple variable.
+: - Skip multiple elements in a tuple destructure operation.

+`.`
+: - Runtime member access of an object.
+: - Decimal point in a floating-point number.

+`->`
+: - Define a function return type.
+: - Define a lambda return type.

+`@`
+: - Define an annotation.